The 2026 In-Ground Pool Planning Guide for Rochester, NY

 — Josh Schmieder, Owner, Oasis Pools

-A Detailed Overview of a Pool Install:
+A Five Step Breakdown of a Pool Install:

 • Starting with the design and planning phase, you'll work closely with a designer to transform your vision into reality.